martinjohndyer/FAIR_Code_design/episodes/Writing_clean_code.md

 ### Key Features of PyLint

-- Error Detection: Identifies syntax errors, undefined variables, and other potential bugs.
-Detects issues such as using undefined variables, unnecessary imports, and more.
+- Error Detection: Detects issues such as using undefined variables, unnecessary imports, and more.

 - Coding Standard Enforcement: Checks the code against PEP 8.
 Flags violations such as incorrect indentation, naming conventions, and line length.